hezion15272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 3 new owner changes the owner of the file hello to betty

 file 4 empty creates a new file called hello

+file 5 execute adds executable permission to the file hello